RgbTrouw/Qs-Messenger/README.md

   -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+** Version 1.0.2a will be released soon.
+Most improvements come with the server.

+Looping functions have been replaced with instant forwarding, most database keys have migrated from table "id" to "email" parameter and session_id has been removed from all queries.

+All of these changes will improve the server capabilities.
+**

      ** The Good NEWS ** is that the Linux version has connectivity and is functional.
 This means that other updates are due to come.

      A new version with latest fixes should be available relatively soon.